hai-vr/hvr-ik/README.md

 This does *not* use a complex IK solver algorithm with multi-effectors and angle limits and such.

-We do not use the previous solve as an initial position, but in some cases we may choose to carry some information from the previous solve.
+We do not use the previous solve as an initial position, but in some cases we may choose to carry some information from the previous solve
+(for example, the hand and arm angles so that we may guess much they could still twist).
 - A) Solve the position of the hips, spine, chest, neck, head, based solely on the hips, and head end effectors (with chest if available).
 - B) Solve the roll of the hips, spine, chest, neck, head.
 - C) Move the hips-spine-chest-neck-head by the difference between the solved head position and head effector.